wvandenhaak/styling-boilerplate/README.md

 The styleguide documentation is rendered using [Stylemark](https://github.com/mpetrovich/stylemark) Stylemark uses [Markdown](https://github.com/mpetrovich/stylemark/blob/main/README-SPEC.md) to generate documentation from SASS-files.

-To generate a new styleguide by running `npm run generate:docs` from the command line.
+Generate a new styleguide by running `npm run generate:docs` from the command line.

 The generated documation can be found in the **docs/** folder in the root of this project